anshumanv/ongaku/.github/ISSUE_TEMPLATE.md

 #### This issue is about {Anime Name} (OP/ED).

 - [ ] I searched or browsed the repo’s other issues to ensure this is not a duplicate.
+- [ ] This issue is for enhancement/bug fixing.
+- [ ] This issue is addition to JSON database.
 - [ ] I have gone through [Contribution Guidelines](https://github.com/Anshuman-Verma/ongaku/blob/master/CONTRIBUTING.md).
 - [ ] Assign this issue to me.